C. J. Fiedorowicz

-Colton John "C. J." Fiedorowicz (born October 22, 1991) is a former American football tight end.
-He was drafted by the Houston Texans in the third round of the 2014 NFL Draft.
-He played college football at Iowa.
+Colton John Fiedorowicz (born October 22, 1991) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Houston Texans in the third round of the 2014 NFL draft after playing college football for the Iowa Hawkeyes.
+Fiedorowicz played his entire four-year professional career with the Texans before retiring during the 2018 offseason, citing recurrent concussions.

-Early years
+Early life

 A native of Johnsburg, Illinois, Fiedorowicz attended local Johnsburg High School where he earned first-team all-conference honors for three straight seasons and was league Player of the Year as a senior.
 For his career, he totaled 183 receptions for 3,121 yards and 42 touchdowns, all school records.
 He was selected to play in the 2010 U. S. Army All-American Bowl in San Antonio, Texas.

 Considered a four-star recruit by Rivals.com, he was rated as the fifth best tight end prospect in his class.

 College career

 Fiedorowicz attended the University of Iowa from 2010 to 2013.
 He became a starter during his junior season, and totaled 84 receptions for 830 yards and nine touchdowns in his career.
-He was named a first-team All-Big Ten selection as a senior.
+He was named a first-team All-Big Ten Conference selection as a senior.

 Professional career

+Pre-draft

 On November 25, 2013, it was reported that Fiedorowicz accepted his invitation to play in the 2014 Senior Bowl.
 The week leading up to the Senior Bowl, Fiedorowicz impressed scouts and media in attendance with his blend of power blocking and receiving ability.
 He was named the top tight end and Alabama Power's Most Outstanding Receiver during practices by the Senior Bowl's Executive Director Phil Savage.
-On January 25, 2014, he appeared in the Senior Bowl and recorded two combined tackles as part of Atlanta Falcons' head coach Mike Smith's North team, who lost 20–10 to the South.
+On January 25, 2014, he appeared in the Senior Bowl and recorded two combined tackles as part of Falcons' head coach Mike Smith's North team, who lost 20–10 to the South.
 Fiedorowicz was one of 22 tight ends who received an invitation to the NFL Combine in Indianapolis, Indiana.
 He finished fifth among his position group in the 40-yard dash and bench press and finished first among all tight ends in the three-cone drill and short shuttle.
 On March 24, 2014, Fiedorowicz opted to participate at Iowa's pro day, along with Christian Kirksey, James Morris, Anthony Hitchens, and nine others.
 He performed positional drills that were led by Cincinnati Bengals' assistant coach Jonathan Hayes, who was among the team representatives and scouts from 28 NFL teams that attended.
 Throughout the pre-draft process, Fiedorowicz had private meetings and workouts with multiple teams, including the Denver Broncos, San Francisco 49ers, New England Patriots, New York Jets, Atlanta Falcons, Detroit Lions, and Tampa Bay Buccaneers.
 At the conclusion of the pre-draft process, he was projected to be a third or fourth round pick by NFL draft experts and analysts.
 Fiedorowicz was ranked the fifth best tight end prospect in the draft by NFLDraftScout.com and NFL analyst Mike Mayock.

-The Houston Texans selected Fiedorowicz in the third round (65th overall) of the 2014 NFL Draft.
-He was the fifth tight end selected in 2014 and the first of only three Iowa players taken that year.